Press ESC to close

 Founded: 1951 | IRA Eligible: Yes | Purity: 99.99%

 Argor-Heraeus is one of Switzerland’s largest refineries.
-Their Kinebar series includes a holographic feature that shifts appearance at different angles, one of the more effective anti-counterfeiting measures available.
-You can buy from 1 gram gold bars to 1 kilogram bars.
+Their Kinebar series includes a holographic feature that changes in appearance at different angles, which is an effective anti-counterfeiting measure.

 Founded: 1952 | IRA Eligible: Yes | Purity: 99.99%